cosinekitty/astronomy/source/python/README.md

 of the Earth at noon UTC on 1 January 2000.
 The position is not corrected for light travel time or aberration.
 This is different from the behavior of [`GeoVector`](#GeoVector).
-If given an invalid value for `body`, or the body is `Body.Pluto` and `time` is outside the year range 1700..2200, this function raise an exception.
+If given an invalid value for `body`, this function raises an exception.

 | Type | Parameter | Description |
 | --- | --- | --- |